feinstaub/feinstaub.github.io/asr/index.md

 Support
 -------

 You would like to support the project by donating money?
-This is not possible at the moment.
-Until now, asr is **vegware**.
-This means if you like it, it would be a nice gesture to skip one or more meals which would contain diary products or eggs and consume something mass-exploitation-free instead.
-Like beer - or be inventive. ;-)
+This is not possible right now.
+Until now, asr is **vegware**, which means if you like the software, then think of your fellow but hidden sentient beings: they are happy for everyone who is skipping or replacing one or more meals which would contain diary products or eggs.

 Similar Tools